 Q. 80-90% of all hotels don’t use an RMS, why do you think that is?

 TC: “You don’t know what you don’t know”.
 And hotels that do not have a RMS simply do not realize the opportunities that they are missing out on.
-If you have never heard of a revenue management system and how it can support and help, you will never invest in one.
+If you have never heard of an RMS and how it can help, you will never invest in one.
 That is the main reason.
-The level of revenue management understanding is still under development I believe and that’s where the main opportunity for everyone is!
+The level of revenue management understanding is still under development and that’s where the main opportunity for everyone is!

 Q. How can we reduce this knowledge gap?

 TC: How to educate the market is the one-million-dollar question.
-We need to create more content and educate the market on what revenue management is all about in the hotel industry.
+We need to create more content and educate the market on what revenue management is all about.
 Educating the market is everyone’s responsibility – consultants, systems, hotel operators ,.. we are all in the same boat on this journey.
 It’s very frustrating sometimes to see how much money hotels are leaving on the table.

 Q. What is the most important skill for a revenue manager?

 TC: To be a really good revenue manager, you need patience and you need to be a master of persuasion.
 You must try out new things and be able to persuade people to go your way in implementing them.
 I really enjoy working with hotels that are open-minded to trying out new technology and new strategies.
 That is how a hotel develops, having the courage to trying out something new while maintaining procedures and strategies that work well within the organisation.

 Q: What is your view on the different types of RMSs on the market?

 TC: New revenue management systems have been booming in recent years, and there are lots of different solutions available on the market.
 Some of these are really good.
 The key to their success is simplicity.
 The more complex RMS systems are often overcomplicated for any staff.
 I’ve been very impressed by the simplicity of Atomize and I believe it’s very efficient and simple for anyone to use.